Student: How do you say go in Russian?

 To address more than one person, we add -те to the verbs in the present and future tense:

-Sometimes you may hear people also say пошлите, but this form of идти is considered a grammatical error.
-In fact — quite accidentally — it’s actually the imperative of послать (to send).
+Sometimes you may even hear people say пошлите, but this form of идти is considered a grammatical error.
+In fact — quite accidentally — it’s the imperative of послать (to send).
 Let’s not mix them up!

 Next time you hear Идём! Пойдём! Пошли! — don’t panic.